-Beamlines P12, P13 and P14 are now in operation for remote and mail-in beamtime.
+Beamlines P12, P13 and P14 will resume operation for remote and mail-in beamtime in late February.
 Visits in person may become possible later in the year if and when the COVID-19 restrictions are eased.
 Any updates will be shared on this website.

 Before starting the proposal, please be aware that the scientist submitting the proposal (main proposer) must hold a PhD and each co-proposer needs to have created an account.

 After you have logged in, the proposal submission is divided in three stages:

 You must VALIDATE the proposal while working in the tab “Proposals in progress”.
 The list of proposals to be validated appears under the section titled “These proposals have not been completed and/or submitted”.
 Validation of a proposal includes a check for completeness and assignment of a tracking number.
 You will receive confirmation and the number by email.
 If you have successfully validated your proposal but have not received the confirmation, please contact us at firstname.lastname@example.org.